hungdojan/FIT_CTF/README.md

 ```

 #### Port forwarding
 The second task also requires a root permissions but is set up **outside the VM** (host machine).
-Generate port forwarding rules using `poetry run ctf_backend project generate-firewall-rules <project_name> -ip <dst_ip_addr>`.
+Generate port forwarding rules using `fit-ctf project generate-firewall-rules <project_name> -ip <dst_ip_addr>`.
 Then create a port forwarding rule for the *Rendezvous* SSH access point.
 Lastly, open selected ports to allow the communication to reach the VM.

 The following example uses `firewalld` as a firewall application.